A few years travelling, 125 countries on 5 continents – at least so far.

 Still it always brought us reliably through sand, swamp, water, desert and mountains – to the highest elevation at approx. 5400m in west Tibet and the lowest minus 50m at the Caspian Sea .

-Prado is used to get an extra load of sulphur enriched diesel after each hard adventure and we hope to enjoy its company much longer on the way to Punta Arenas.
+Prado is used getting an extra load of sulfur enriched diesel after each hard adventure and we hope to enjoy its company much longer on the way to Ushuaia.
+And it got its 300.000th km –

 We had long discussions on what language to choose for this blog.
 Due to the many friends throughout the world the decision was not an easy one: Sesotho, Chinese or Wolof.
 Finally we opted for English – a foreign language for us and many of our readers and probably a good exercise for those speaking Xiri or Zuñi.